Nakama-Partnering-Services/nakama-project-scaffolding/frameworks/README.md

 - apex-toolingapi: wrapper around the tooling api to be used comfortably in apex.
 - sfdc-ui-lookup-lwc: a lwc for lookups.
 - nakama-related-list: a lwc wrapping a lightning-datatable with standard salesforce related list look and feel and providing configuration options for features such as sorting or inline editing, without additional implementation.
-- at4dx or force-di: dependency injection frameworks when extra flexibilty is needed, for example, when working with managed packages and extensions.
+- at4dx or force-di: dependency injection frameworks when extra flexibilty is needed, for example, when working with q managed package and its extensions.
 - avonni components or lwc-utils for extra functionalities around lwc components.